Rural businesses see digital technology as key to growth but face skills and training barriers Read more

-Rural England CIC and Scotland’s Rural College (SRUC) are undertaking a research project, supported by Amazon, to explore the economic potential where businesses in rural areas take-up digital opportunities arising from broadband, mobile and other networks.
+Rural England CIC and Scotland’s Rural College (SRUC) has been undertaking a research project, supported by Amazon, to explore the economic potential where businesses in rural areas take-up digital opportunities arising from broadband, mobile and other networks.

-This project will take an independent look at businesses’ use of digital connectivity, including how they use it, what benefits arise, what barriers they face and what future potential they see, especially if barriers can be overcome.
+This project has taken an independent look at businesses’ use of digital connectivity, including how they use it, what benefits arise, what barriers they face and what future potential they see, especially if barriers can be overcome.